 How do you obtain child custody in Washington State?

-First, you will need a parenting plan.
+for obtaining Child Custody in Washington State, First, you will need a parenting plan.
 It is a legal document that is filed with the court, describing when each parent will have the child, who has the final word, and what the parents will do when their opinions differ.

 This document is essential to enforce child custody arrangements and visitation schedules.
 As long as you and the other parent are on the same page, negotiating the parenting plan’s terms should not be difficult.
 You will need a parenting plan before seeing a judge, who will eventually sign off on it or request amendments in some cases.
 Ultimately, the court has the final say.